open-turo/standards-terraform/docs/modules/input-variables.md

 When module is to be sourced from outside the current GitHub repo, its variables **MUST** have a description.

-When variables are expected to be used as inputs to other modules, developers **SHOULD** attempt to structure them in a
+When variables are expected to be used as inputs to other modules, developers **SHOULD** attempt to structure them in a way that can be passed through without dereferencing.